KPN-CISO/MISP-to-EIQ/config/README.md

 EIQSOURCE='myeiqautomationsource'

-8) [Required] Choose a prefix/header that will be added to every EIQ entity for easy searches/recognition
+8) [Required] Choose a prefix/header that will be added to every EIQ entity for easy searches/recognition, and choose the maximum title length of attributes types that describe the content of indicators

 TITLETAG='[MyCERT MISP]'
+TITLELENGTH=70

 9) [Optional] Change the MISPSSLVERIFY and EIQSSLVERIFY variables to False if you do not want to verify SSL certificates (e.g. when using self-signed certificates).
 Do not disable this unless you are certain and understand the risks.